rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

 and is expected to support in the future exhibits global cache coherence, so making volatile feel more at home on such hardware is a sizeable achievement.

-However, we obviously must still have something for those exotic platforms whose basic memory loads and stores are not cache-coherent, such as `nvptx`.
-Hence the compromise of `load_not_atomic()` and `store_not_atomic()` is still kept around, only discouraging its use.
+For exotic platforms whose basic memory loads and stores do not guarantee global cache coherence, such as `nvptx`, this RFC adds `load_not_atomic()` and `store_not_atomic()` operations.
+It is unclear at this point in time whether these two methods should be stabilized, or an alternative solution such as extending Rust's atomic operation model with synchronization guarantees weaker than `Relaxed` should be researched.

+As this feels like a complex and niche edge case that should not block the most generally useful subset of volatile atomic operations, this RFC proposes to implement these operations behind a different feature gate, and postpone their stabilization until supplementary research has determined whether they are truly a necessary evil or not.

 ---